tanliangwei/Python-Data-Structures/BST/README.md

 # BST operations summary

-The following table contains the operatations frequently used in a Heap data structure.
-N denotes the number of elements in the heap. **Height is denoted by h**.
+The following table contains the operatations frequently used in a BST data structure. `N` denotes the number of elements in the heap and `h` denotes the height of the tree (**longest path from the root to a leaf**).

 |Operation|Description|Time Complexity|
 |----------------|-------------------------------|-----------------------------|